KhioneusNevula/BanglaDomainAdapt/README.md

 The folder "licenses" contains licenses for libraries used.

 The folder "wip_or_not_used" is a folder for things that are still being figured out and should NOT be run.
+Please do not run the files within it.